Diane-4P/family-favourites/README.md

 ### Universal across the site

 The header and footer of the site are purposefully the same on each page of the website to give the user the feel of consistency and to be able to navigate without any problems.
+The background colour for the header and footer is Ocean Ridge (#7694b4, rgb(118, 148, 180)), for the body of the site Salome (#BED, rgb(187, 238, 221)) was used and for the card background Lovage Green (#98B0A8, rgb(152, 176,168)) was used.
+The layout of the navigation bar was inspired by [colorlib](https://colorlib.com/wp/template/website-menu-10/).

 - __F01 Favicon__